she/her

 matthews@mpia.de

-I’m a postdoctoral researcher at the Max Planck Institute for Astronomy in Heidelberg, where I use observations with world class telescopes to study the planetary systems of nearby stars.
+I’m a postdoctoral researcher at the Max Planck Institute for Astronomy in Heidelberg, where I’m pursuing independent research to discover and characterize the planetary systems of nearby stars.